ricardomancilla/Angular-Reddit/README.md

 In this project I am practicing the knowledge I get while walking through the "ng-book: The complete book on Angular 7" book.

+You can see the project running on [zeit.co/now](https://angular-reddit-ekluwqiqf.now.sh/).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.